mostafaAbokhadra/Internship/OpenHeart/Mechanical-ventilation/done/0-ventilatorManagement.md

 On the other hand, mechanical ventilation with positive pressure can significantly decrease the work of breathing.
 This, in turn, decreases blood flow to respiratory muscles and redistributes it to more critical organs.
 Reducing the work from respiratory muscles also reduces the generation of CO2 and lactate from these muscles, helping improve acidosis.

 The effects of mechanical ventilation with positive pressure on the venous return may be beneficial when used in patients with cardiogenic pulmonary edema.
 In these patients with volume overload, decreasing venous return will directly decrease the amount of pulmonary edema being generated, by decreasing right cardiac output.
-At the same time, the decreased return may improve overdistension in the left ventricle, placing it at a more advantageous point in the Frank-Starling curve and possibly improving cardiac output.
+At the same time, the decreased return may improve overdistension in the left ventricle

 Proper management of mechanical ventilation also requires an understanding of lung pressures and lung compliance.
 Normal lung compliance is around 100 ml/cmH20.
 This means that in a normal lung the administration of 500 ml of air via positive pressure ventilation will increase the alveolar pressure by 5 cm H2O.
 Conversely, the administration of positive pressure of 5 cm H2O will generate an increase in lung volume of 500 mL.
 When working with abnormal lungs, compliance may be much higher or much lower.
 Any disease that destroys lung parenchyma like **emphysema** will <mark>increase</mark> compliance, any disease that generates stiffer lungs (ARDS, pneumonia, pulmonary edema, pulmonary fibrosis) will <mark>decrease</mark> lung compliance.